MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 ## Monitor and troubleshoot

-[!INCLUDE[prod_short](includes/prod_short.md)] offers two ways to monitor the flow of scheduled tasks: Azure Application Insights and the **Session Event** table.
+[!INCLUDE[prod_short](includes/prod_short.md)] offers two ways to monitor the flow of scheduled tasks: telemetry in [!INCLUDE[prod_short](../includes/azure-appinsights-name.md)] and the **Session Event** table.
 These tools let you follow execution of a task, and investigate errors in failure codeunits.

-### Application Insights
+### Task scheduler telemetry in Azure Application Insights

-You can set up [!INCLUDE[prod_short](includes/prod_short.md)] to send telemetry traces to an Application Insights resource in Azure.
+You can set up [!INCLUDE[prod_short](includes/prod_short.md)] to send telemetry traces to an [!INCLUDE[prod_short](../includes/azure-appinsights-name.md)] resource in Azure.
 Once set up, telemetry data will be sent to the resource as scheduled task moves through the flow.
 For more information, see:

 [Enable Sending Telemetry to Application Insights](../administration/telemetry-enable-application-insights.md)